Crossing the Rubicon: Julius Caesar

-In January 49 BC C. Julius Caesar led a single legion, Legio XIII, south over the Rubicon from Cisalpine Gaul to Italy to make his way to Rome.
+In January 49 BC, Julius Caesar led a single Roman legion, Legio XIII, south over the Rubicon from Cisalpine Gaul to Italy to make his way to Rome.
 In doing so, he deliberately broke the law on imperium and made armed conflict inevitable.
 Roman historian Suetonius depicts Caesar as undecided as he approached the river and attributes the crossing to a supernatural apparition.
 It was reported that Caesar dined with Sallust, Hirtius, Oppius, Lucius Balbus and Sulpicus Rufus on the night after his famous crossing into Italy on 10 January.
+A dramatic moment in literary narratives, the importance of the anecdote is undermined somewhat by Caesar's forces having already crossed into Italy the previous day.
+By the time Caesar himself entered Italy the war had already begun, with his legate, Quintus Hortensius, occupying the Italian town of Ariminum.